Graham describes his working life in the print industry, from Lewisham to ‘Ink Street’ (Fleet Street).

-I first started working in the printing trade at the age of 15.
-Being amongst the first group affected when the school leaving age was raised on April 1st 1947.
-Looking back, The Obelisk Press, Lewisham in South London, a converted stove from the nearby large store "Chiesemans" was my first print shop.
-With no heating bar a coke burning stove in the middle of the Machine room!
+When I was 15 I started working in the printing trade.
+I was amongst the first group affected when the school leaving age was raised on April 1st 1947.
+My first print shop was The Obelisk Press, Lewisham, in South London, a converted store from Chiesmans, the nearby large department shop.
+There was no heating bar a coke-burning stove in the middle of the machine room.
 Washing was in a metal sink outside.
-I spent a year working there as the dogsbody, sweeping up, fetching lunch break snacks.
-Acting as a Messenger with the MD, he in his Car, me on the tram/bus, collecting and delivering in London.
-Plus Collating, Gluing, Stapling etc., in the *finishing Department.
-All for 28 shillings a week. (*Mr Clarke and Mrs Green)
+I spent a year there as the dogsbody, sweeping up, fetching lunch break snacks and acting as a messenger with the Managing Director, he in his car, me on the tram or bus, collecting and delivering in London.
+I was also collating, glueing and stapling in the Finishing Department.
+All for 28 shillings a week.

-But I was a union Member (Still am rtd.) did my bit in the "Chapel".
-Worked in several printing works over the years gaining experience of different types of print work.
-Even worked as a Stonehand, imposing the pages mainly for books in correct position ready for printing.
-Heavy work in hot metal days but it earned an extra 10 shillings a week (50p).
-Typecases (not intended to store your thimble collection) galleys, Galley proofs, Formes, and Quoins all terms that had a meaning, now lost in the mists of time.
+I was a Union member and did my bit in the Chapel.
+I worked in several printing works over the years, gaining experience of different types of print work.
+I even worked as a stone hand, imposing the pages, mainly for books, in correct position ready for printing.
+Heavy work in hot metal days but it earned an extra ten shillings a week (50 pence).
+Type cases (not intended to store your thimble collection), galleys, galley proofs, formes and quoins, all terms that had a meaning, now lost in the mists of time.

-Although the "Print" was considered to be a well-paid job, the increases per year were not large. £20 a week on my return to the trade after 2 years National Service in 1956 took a while to increase by any sizable amount.
+Although the Print was considered to be a well-paid job, annual increases were not large.
+I got £20 a week on my return to the trade after two years’ National Service in 1956 and that took a while to increase by any sizeable amount.

-Fast forward those years, my first apprentice sadly "blotted his copy book" as they say.
-He did not take to the routine very well, on his second day when he was to do the Tea Break round for the first time on his own.
-He plonked his backside on my desk and said "what do you want then?"!
-I recall with some restraint telling him to remove his backside from my desk for starters.
-Sad to say he/we did not progress, he could make more money quickly doing something else.
+Some time later, after travels round the trade, a learning curve, as they say nowadays, I did get Mr Colebrooke’s job.
+That was in 1966 when we won the World Cup!
+Fast forward to my first apprentice who sadly, ‘blotted his copy book’ as they say.
+He did not take to the routine very well.
+On his second day, when he was to do the tea break round for the first time on his own, he plonked his backside on my desk and said ‘What do you want then?’
+I recall, with some, restraint, telling him to remove his backside from my desk for starters.
+Sad to say he/we did not progress.
+He could make more money quickly, doing something else.
 I respected his wishes!